mocamircea/sygon-token/testing/UC4 Transfer.md

 # UC4 Transfer
+## <i>transfer</i>

-Transfers an amount of tokens to a given address.
+The sender transfers an amount of tokens to a given address.

 ## Preconditions
-The transfer is restricted: function is not callable by Creator, the amount is not transferred to Creator, the amount is not burned, the amount is strictly positive, the destination is not the alias target, the transfer frp, <i>addrFees</i> is forbidden, the balance of the sender is covering the transferred amount.
+The transfer is restricted: function is not callable by Creator, the transfer can not be to Creator, the amount is not burned, the amount is strictly positive, the destination can not be the alias target, the transfer from <i>addrFees</i> is forbidden, the balance of the sender is covering the transferred amount.

 ## Steps
-Delegate to <b>UC5 conditionalTransfer</b>
+Delegate to <b>UC5 conditionalTransfer</b>.

-Returns true if transfer is successful.
+A fee is applied and collected from the transfer.

 ## Postconditions
 Balances of sender, recipient and <i>addrFees</i> are correctly updated.

+Returns true if transfer is completed successfully.